zichsw/doomTracker/README.md

 # Doom Tracker

-Track your cumulative floor and loot chances at the Doom of Mokhahiotl.
+Track your cumulative floor and loot chances at the Doom of Mokhaiotl.

 Doom Tracker automatically records how many floors you’ve completed since your last drop for each item type - uniques, pet, cloth, eye, and treads - and calculates your cumulative drop chance based on the official rates for each floor.